 Need.
 Personal leave is granted for personal development related to University employment, for research, for travel, or after involuntary separation from the University at no fault of the individual.

 Holding the job.
 If the employing department’s operations permit, the department may hold the job for up to 3 months, and renew the holding of the job in three month increments to a maximum of one year of leave.
-If the department does not hold the job, the leave becomes at large, and it may be renewed with the Human Resources department up to a maximum of a year providing the reason for taking the leave continues.
-There is no guarantee of re-employment for leave at large.

 Pay.
 Personal leave starts with use of accrued vacation and personal floating holidays.
 No sick time is paid during personal leave.
 Accrued vacation and personal floating holidays have been paid, the leave continues as unpaid leave.